 One, if not, the most significant change with the 2018 edition are new velour head and lumbar support pillows.
-Lumbar pillows are generally hit or miss, and we often go without, but in the case of the Throne, this humble, incredibly plush little bundle of joy heightened comfort levels beyond expectations partly due to the use of memory foam that does well to fill that pesky arch between the lower back and the backrest.
+Lumbar pillows are generally hit or miss, and we often go without.
+Still, in the case of the Throne, this humble, incredibly plush, little bundle of joy heightened comfort levels beyond expectations, partly due to the utilization of memory foam that does well to fill that pesky arch between the lower back and the backrest.

-The base of the Throne is made of reinforced aluminum sitting atop a set of durable 6 cm PU casters engineered for ease of movement without indelibly scarring surfaces.
+The base of the Throne is made of reinforced aluminum that sits atop a set of durable 6 cm PU casters engineered for ease of movement and minimal scarring of surfaces.
 The use of corrosion/rust-resistant aluminum is also a subtle design choice that says a lot about Secretlab’s dedication to an overall quality product.

-The Secretlab Throne is available in three color schemes; Spectre White, Flash Red, Rush Purple and unique to the SoftWeave edition, Coal Pink.
-The schemes are sufficiently striking to give the chair flair but understated enough to retain an understated allure doing away with the brazen racing stripes that adorned the previous addition.
-Visually, the Throne is an attractive chair, and upon closer inspection, the quality of the stitching and overall professional look leave very little to moan about even for the most critical user.
+The Secretlab Throne is available in three color schemes; Spectre White, Flash Red, Rush Purple, and unique to the SoftWeave edition, Coal Pink.
+Visually, the Throne is an attractive chair, and upon closer inspection, the quality of the stitching and overall professional look leaves very little to nag about even for the most critical user.

 The functionality of the Throne doesn’t offer any superfluous features it and provides the very best of what it can do.

 The Throne sports a set of 4D armrests with an ever so subtle concave form that makes quite a difference when trying to find that elusive position for your forearms.
-The rests are fully adjustable in all directions to pinpoint that ideal fit.
+Moreover, the rests are fully adjustable in all directions to pinpoint that ideal fit.